Post Breakup Dating – Good or Bad for You?

 It Can Release Inhibitions

-According to Moyle, if a couple has broken up and then ends up back in bed, there are no longer the inhibitions or the fear of performing that may have existed during the past experiences of the relationship.
-Partners can be bolder with their moves, experimenting with new positions and activities that they may not have done before.
-It can actually cause them to have a heightened state of sexual pleasure that can transfer over to new relationships in the future.
+According to Moyle, if a couple has broken up and then ends up dating again, there are no longer the inhibitions or the fear of being a fun dating partner that may have existed during the past experiences of the relationship.
+Partners can be bolder with their moves, experimenting with new activities that they may not have done before.
+It can actually cause them to have a heightened state of dating pleasure that can transfer over to new relationships in the future.

 It Can Help Bring Better Closure

-Circumstances That Call for Breakup Sex with an Ex
+Circumstances That Call for Breakup Dating with an Ex

 Both Realize It’s Going Nowhere

 It happens.
-Each person is mature and ready to admit that what they thought would be a good match in the first place just isn't.
-And so, without any anger, pain, regret, or negative emotions, they agree to end it on a happy note with one last fun and glorious night in bed.
+Each person is mature and ready to admit that what they thought would be a good match in the first place just isn’t.
+And so, without any anger, pain, regret, or negative emotions, they agree to end it on a happy note with one last fun and glorious date.

 The Love Has Faded

 This just happens to many couples.
 Over time, the romance slowly dies out, and they are just going through the motions of being a couple.
-Neither has done anything wrong - they just aren't in love.
-The one thing they both have enjoyed is their sexual lives.
-Breakup sex just seems a natural thing as they say their final goodbyes.
+Neither has done anything wrong – they just aren’t in love.
+The one thing they both have enjoyed is dating.
+Breakup dating just seems a natural thing as they say their final goodbyes.

 Long-Distance Loves